 The Level II exam is technically more demanding than Level I. However, we find relatively few candidates fail because they cannot master the concepts.
 One big factor in Levels II and III being more demanding is the style of the exam compared to Level I.

 No one likes to fail an exam, but given the difficulty of the CFA exams, it is the norm rather than the exception.
 The pass rates for the June 2019 exam were 41% for Level I, 44% for Level II, and 56% for Level III.
 Very few candidates achieve first-time passes at all three levels of the exams.
 CFA Institute estimates it takes the average successful candidate four years to complete the CFA Program.
 So failing one level, if not two, makes you an average candidate.
 It is difficult for most candidates entering the program to accept this.
 Most people entering the program are high fliers who have passed most, if not all, exams that they have faced in the past.
 As one candidate recently said, “I don’t do failure.”

-As you can see from recent pass rates, passing all levels of the CFA Program at the first attempt is the exception rather than the rule.
+As you can see from recent pass rates, passing all levels of the CFA exam at the first attempt is the exception rather than the rule.
 Also, it is worth pointing out that these pass rates contain students retaking exams, and our experience suggests they have a greater success rate than those taking the exam for the first time.

-Interested in enrolling in a CFA Program Review Workshop and/or Mock Exam?
+Interested in enrolling in a CFA Exam Review Workshop and/or Mock Exam?
 Kaplan Schweser offers multiple Review Workshop and Live or Online Mock Exam options for all CFA Program levels.